CyrilKFOURI/News-classifier-/PROJECT_REPORT.md

-# Comprehensive Project Report: MLOps Music/News Recommender
+# Comprehensive Project Report: MLOps News Classifier

 ## 1. Executive Summary
 This project demonstrates an end-to-end MLOps pipeline for a classification system (currently News Classification as a placeholder for Music Recommendation).